-The Partnership recorded a \$4 million loss on extinguishment of debt associated with the retirement of the \$1.05 billion Term Loan Facility and the Enable Oklahoma \$250 million variable rate term loan, which is included in Other, net on the Condensed Combined and Consolidated Statement of Income.
+The Partnership recorded a \$4 million loss on extinguishment of debt associated with the retirement of the \$1.05 billion Term Loan Facility and the Enable Oklahoma \$250 million variable rate term loan, discussed above, which is included in Other, net on the Condensed Combined and Consolidated Statement of Income.

-At June 30, 2014, the Partnership and Enable Oklahoma were in compliance with all of their debt agreements, including financial covenants.
+As of September 30, 2014, the Partnership and Enable Oklahoma were in compliance with all of their debt agreements, including financial covenants.